 Learning about maximum and minimum voltage ranges can be very beneficial.
 These voltages are referred to as rated voltage and operating voltage.
 Educate yourself on how these voltage ranges are named, also known as their nominal voltage.
 Gain a better understanding of the devices you own and how their voltage works by exploring the difference between rated and operating voltage.

 Rated voltage is the maximum voltage that a device can operate at safely.
 This term may also be defined as tolerance rate.
 Tolerance is communicated in percentage.
 The tolerance shows the minimum and maximum range for a device.
 For example, a rated voltage of a device with 100v has a tolerance of 10 percent.
 This means the maximum will be 110v, and the minimum would be 90v.
-A device such as a solid state frequency converter must be operated in a specific range.
+A device such as a solid-state frequency converter or a rotary frequency converter must be operated in a specific range.

 The operating voltage is just that—the voltage that is used while the device is operated.
 In normal operating conditions, the device is operated in its rated voltage range.
 A voltage that is higher or lower than the rated voltage can cause damage to the device.
 Operating voltage is the amount of voltage used at a specific instant in time.
 It is the immediate voltage that is measured with a voltmeter.
 Household appliances like a fan, TV, or fridge are operated at the range of 220 nominal.
 Operating voltage ranges from 118.8 to 145.2 Kv.